RHIT-CSSE/csse290-ai/ClassMaterials/Week8/README.md

 #### The API Key
 Use the API key **for Week 8** on Moodle when sending your batch requests to OpenAI.
 NOTE: This instruction has been updated, as the Week 6 key did not have the permissions that you need.

+**WARNING**: Please test your code and prompt with a shortened dataset file to avoid excessive requests and cost on our account.

 #### The Data Set
 We've provided a data set taken from this Kaggle data source: https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews/data